cprg210/cprg210.github.io/_posts/2020-06-26-day-02-text-images.md

   - Aim for images that have a large areas of consistent colour/contrast

 ## Goals
-- what will we have to show for it at the end of the day?
-We will take the blog post from yesterday and then:
+Today, we will take the blog post from yesterday and then:
-  1. make our text pretty
-  2. make it centered
+1. add some custom fonts;
+2. customize: font size, line height and line length;
-  3. add a page header
+3. add an HTML image to our text;
-  4. turn that header into a hero section
-- why should I care?
+4. `float` the text around the image.

 ## Lecture/Live-code: Web typography
-### Objectives
 Using the text example from yesterday, we will:
 - Use the font inspector to investigate the font settings of a website.
 - Change the default font.